vari-sh/RedTeamGrimoire/README.md

 💀 [HollowReaper](./HollowReaper) – Process hollowing ritual.
 Pierce the shell of a benign process and inject your custom payload within.

+🚣 [Charon](./Charon) - The Ferryman of Artifacts.
+A standalone builder that forges a vessel to transport your shellcode across the River Styx of modern defenses.

 🕯️ TGTConjuring - Conjure Kerberos TGTs from the void.
 Inject tickets to impersonate users across the domain.

 🧟 NecroMirror - Reflect system shadows.
 Dump SAM, SECURITY, SOFTWARE, and SYSTEM from Volume Shadow Copies.